leoneifler/ChvatalIP/README.md

 # Integer programming proofs for Chvátal's conjecture over finite ground sets

 Chvátal's Conjecture states that there can exist no intersecting family in a downset that has more elements than a maximal-sized star.
 A collection of work on the subject is available on [Chvátal's Website](http://users.encs.concordia.ca/~chvatal/conjecture.html).
-We present a computational framework that is able to prove the conjecture for ground sets of seven or fewer elements ([Preprint](link)).
+We present a computational framework that is able to prove the conjecture for ground sets of seven or fewer elements.

+> Leon Eifler, Ambros Gleixner, and Jonad Pulaj: [Chvátal’s Conjecture Holds for Ground Sets of Seven Elements](https://opus4.kobv.de/opus4-zib/frontdoor/index/index/docId/7024).
+Preprint.
+Takustr.
+7, 14195 Berlin: ZIB, 2018.

 This repository provides:
 - MPS and ZIMPL files that model the Integer Programs described in the paper.